Sandpiper by Elizabeth Bishop

 As I’m reading Elizabeth Bishop

-What is it?—It’s on my back—I can see
+What is it itchy on my back?
+I see

-Into the air.
-The ants walk on me like
+into the air.
+And ants walk on me like

 If you don’t want this to happen don’t take